V/H/S/94: "Terror"

 A white supremacist group—Greg, Bob, Chuck, Terry, Steve, Tom, Wayne, Reed, and Jimmy—plot to blow up a government building to "take back America".
 They live in a well-secured compound where a man is kept prisoner.
 He pleads for his life, and Greg shoots him at range, revealing that the prisoner is a vampire.
 The group then drive past the building which they plan to blow up.

 Slater—from the "Holy Hell" frame narrative—arrives to supply them with guns and ammunition.
 It is revealed that Greg repeatedly shoots the vampire and siphons his blood as he resurrects each time.
 The group inject his blood into a rabbit, which later explodes when is exposed to sunlight.
-They plan to use the blood as a bomb and, later that night, drink heavily and parties until an emergency bell alerts them the next morning; Greg berates Jimmy, who was supposed to be on duty guarding the compound.
+They plan to use the blood as a bomb and, later that night, drink heavily and party until an emergency bell alerts them the next morning; Greg berates Jimmy, who was supposed to be on duty guarding the compound.

 Jimmy runs towards Terry's corpse behind a truck while the group hear a screech inside the compound and Reed's severed head is thrown out from within.
 Wayne fires a machine gun on the compound, accidentally killing Chuck in the process.
 The others yell at him to stop, but his frenzy continues so Tom is forced to shoot him dead.
 When Steve stumbles out of the compound, covered in the vampire's blood, the group warns him to stop, but he is exposed to sunlight and explodes.

 The remaining members vow to kill the vampire and enter the compound, where they learn the vampire is hiding in the attic.
 He tears Tom's face off and Greg shoots wildly at him.
 The vampire then kills Jimmy and Bob, and opens the window to let in sunlight.
 It causes him to explode and the entire compound to be destroyed—which also kills Greg—as the footage ends.